barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 It is now the morning of the 17th of January, two days after the murder of Jackson Elias.

 You have a few leads.
+Also, Carlton Ramsey mentioned that Jonah Kensington has some of Jackson's notes, which he might be willing to share with you.
 What are you up to?